Simple Pro forma Forecast FAQ: What you need to know

 What is a pro forma forecast?

-A pro forma forecast is a forward-looking financial projection — covering income, cash flow, and balance sheet.
+A pro forma forecast is a forward-looking financial projection that covers income, cash flow, and balance sheet.
 It’s based on assumptions, not past results.
 It’s built to answer questions, not fill in numbers.

 Simple vs. Detailed pro forma forecasts:

-They're perfect for early-stage planning, board updates, or quick scenario checks when you need answers fast.
-Financial Edge outlines the four key building blocks of any forecast: historical inputs, ratio building, assumption setting, and projection generation — ensuring consistency across simple and detailed models.
+They're perfect when you need fast, directional answers: for new initiatives, board updates, or quick scenario checks.
+Financial Edge outlines the four key building blocks of any forecast: historical inputs, ratio building, assumption setting, and projection generation, ensuring consistency across simple and detailed models.

 Why use a simple forecast?